Conditional Expectation Bounds with Applications in Cryptography

-\section{Introduction}
+\Section{Introduction}

-Consider a random variable $Z$ on a probability space $(\Omega,\calf,\prob)$ with $0\leq Z\leq 1$ and {i.i.d.} random objects $U_i$, $0\leq i<t$,where $U_i\sim U$ for some fixed $U$.
-Take conditional expectations $W_i=\expec[Z|U_i]$ and let their average be $W=(W_0+\cdots+W_{t-1})/t$.
-From the law of iterated expectations and linearity of expectation, we know that $\expec[W]=\expec[Z]$, but we would expect $W$ to be more concentrated around this expectation since it is an average.
-However, it is not an average of independent random variables, so this concentration is difficult to quantify.
+Let $Z$ be a random variable on a probability space $(\Omega,\calf,\prob)$ with $0\leq Z\leq 1$ and $U_i$, $0\leq i<t$, be {i.i.d.} random objects from the measurable space $(\Omega,\calf)$ to the measurable space $(\Omega',\calf')$.
+Let $W$ be the average of the conditional expectations $W_i=\expec(Z|U_i)$.
+From the law of iterated expectations and linearity of expectation, we know that $\expec(W)=\expec(Z)$, but we would expect $W$ to be more concentrated around the mean.
+Since it is not an average of {\em independent} random variables, however, this concentration is difficult to quantify.
+We will derive a tail bound for $W$ which says, roughly, that $W$ has a small tail probability when $\expec(Z)$ is sufficiently large.
+The contrapositive, that $\expec(Z)$ is small when $W$ has a large tail probability, may be applied to simplify certain cryptographic security proofs, viz., the proof that the existence of weakly one-way functions implies the existence of strongly one-way functions.
+We will relax the independence requirement on the random objects $U_i$ to obtain a somewhat weaker inequality that has applications to cryptographic expander graph constructions such as the one used to show that there is a security preserving reduction from weakly one-way functions to strongly one-way functions.

+We will assume the reader is familiar with terminology and notation from probability theory found in standard texts, e.g., \cite{ash;doleans:00,Halmos:1974,loeve:1978}.
+Before proceeding, we should point out that there are two definitions of conditional expectation in the literature.
+In most cases it does not matter which is used, but it does here.
+Let $Y$ be a random variable on a probability space $(\Omega,\calf,\prob)$ and $X$ be a measurable function from measurable space $(\Omega,\calf)$ to measurable space $(\Omega',\calf')$.
+We will take the definition that says $\expec(Y|X)$ is a random variable $V$ on $(\Omega',\calf',\prob_X)$ such that

+for all $S\in\calf'$.
+(Here $\prob_X$ is the probability measure induced by $X$.)
+This was the first rigorous definition of conditional expectation, formulated by Kolmogorov in his seminal 1933 treatise \cite{komolgorov:1933} and found in many current texts (e.g., \cite{ash;doleans:00,Halmos:1974}).
+Kolmogorov used the Radon-Nikodym Theorem to show that such a $V$ exists whenever $\expec(Y)$ exists, and is unique in the sense that any two such $V$'s differ only on a set of measure~0.
+Some sources (e.g., \cite{feller:1971}) do not define $\expec(Y|X)$ as $V$, but instead as $V\compose X$ (or an equivalent expression), which is a random variable on $(\Omega,\calf,\prob)$.
+Lo\`{e}ve adopts the latter definition, but remarks that the original Komolgorov definition is the ``usual interpretation'' (cf. \cite{loeve:1978}, p.\ 343). $V\compose X$ is sometimes denoted $\expec(Y|\sigma(X))$, where $\sigma(X)$ is the $\sigma$-algebra induced by $X$.

+The situation described in the introductory paragraph arises naturally.
+Suppose, for example, that we want to approximate the probability of some event $S\subseteq\Omega$, where $\Omega$ is the solid unit $n$-cube $[0,1]^n$.
+If $n$ is large, it may not be feasible to generate random points in $\Omega$ so instead we try to approximate the probability of a random lower-dimensional cross-section of $S$.
+We generate the cross-section by randomly choosing a projection $U_i{:}\ \real^n\rightarrow\real^k$, where $k<n$, from some fixed collection $U_0,U_1,\ldots,U_{t-1}$ of independent projections, then randomly choosing some $x\in[0,1]^k$ and intersecting $S$ with the affine subspace $\{U_i=x\}$.
+If we let $Z$ be the indicator function for $S$, $W_i=\expec(Z|U_i)$, and $W=(W_0+W_1+\cdots+W_{t-1})/t$, then $W(x)$ is the probability (or expected volume) of this cross-section.